Markieautarkie/cloth-simulator/README.md

 1. Cloth simulation by means of a mass spring system, including dampening.
 2. Wind simulation by calculating wind forces per triangle.
 3. Interaction with rigid spheres.
-4. Tearable cloth based on maximum spring stretching.
+4. Tearable cloth based on maximum spring stretching (rather unstable at the moment).

 ## Controls
 - Zoom in and out with + and - keys.